openblockchains/programming-blockchains/README.md

 Note: For the first block, that is, the genesis block, there's no prev(ious) block.
 What (block) hash to use?
-Let's follow the classic bitcoin conventions and lets use all zeros eg. `0000000000000000000000000000000000000000000000000000000000000000`.
+Let's follow the classic bitcoin convention and lets use all zeros eg. `0000000000000000000000000000000000000000000000000000000000000000`.